Joeboy/PicoLV2/picolv2-image/README.md

 Then put the Pico 2 into its USB bootloader mode and copy `pico-image.uf2` to the mounted `RPI-RP2` drive.

-## Option 2: Flash using a debug probe
+## Option 2: Flash using a debug probe and probe-rs

 ```sh
 probe-rs download \